deckhouse/deckhouse/modules/400-descheduler/docs/README.md

 These thresholds, thresholds and targetThresholds, could be tuned as per your cluster requirements.
 Note that this strategy evicts pods from overutilized nodes (those with usage above targetThresholds) to underutilized nodes (those with usage below thresholds), it will abort if any number of underutilized nodes or overutilized nodes is zero.

 NOTE: Node resource consumption is determined by the requests and limits of pods, not actual usage.
 This approach is chosen in order to maintain consistency with the kube-scheduler, which follows the same design for scheduling pods onto nodes.
 This means that resource usage as reported by Kubelet (or commands like kubectl top) may differ from the calculated consumption, due to these components reporting actual usage metrics.

-### LowNodeUtilization

-This strategy finds underutilized or overutilized nodes using cpu/memory/Pods (in %) thresholds and evicts Pods from overutilized nodes hoping that these Pods will be rescheduled on underutilized nodes.
-Note that this strategy takes into account Pod requests instead of actual resources consumed.